hydrosquall/tiingo-python/README.rst

    pip install tiingo

-Then, use the TiingoClient to make your API calls.
+Now you can use the TiingoClient to make your API calls.
 (Other parameters are available for each endpoint beyond what has been written below, see docs for full details.)

 .. code-block:: python